|

 passport to the lady in front of me.

-"Do you have your ticket with you, sir?"
-"No, I'm afraid I don't, my dear."
 "But, sir, you cannot apply for the direct airside transit visa

 without showing us your ticket."